akashs-india/akashs-india.github.io/docs/_posts/2023-01-08-Deserialization-Part-1.md

   - markup
 last_modified_at: 2023-01-07T10:16:49-05:00
 ---
-This 4 part blog series aims to provide an overview of what is deserialization and why is it vulnerable.
-I do so from the perspective of .Net wherein I use C# as the primary language.
-While explaining the serialization/deserialization and the corresponding vulnerabilities, I have used the binaryFormatter which is inherently unsafe for deserialization and hence more susceptible to deserialization attacks.
+This 4-part blog series aims to provide an overview of deserialization vulnerabilities in .NET, using C# as the primary language.
+While explaining the serialization/deserialization and the corresponding vulnerabilities, I have used the BinaryFormatter deserializer, which is inherently unsafe for deserialization and hence more susceptible to deserialization attacks.

 The 4 parts of the series convey information as follows:

   1. <b>Part 1</b> - Explains what is an object in memory.
-Post that it uses the same to explain why there is a need for serialization and deserialization.
+After that, it builds on this understanding to explain why there is a need for serialization and deserialization.
-  2. <b>Part 2</b> - Explains the serialization and deserialization process via binaryFormatter in detail and also gives you insights into the actual serialized payload and how to understand the same.
+  2. <b>Part 2</b> - Explains the serialization and deserialization process via BinaryFormatter in detail.
+It also gives you insights into the content of the serialized payload and how to understand the same.
-  3. <b>Part 3</b> - Uses ysoserial to create a malicious payload and uses understanding from previous parts to demonstrate and explain a deserialization attack.
+  3. <b>Part 3</b> - Uses ysoserial to create a malicious payload.
+It leverages understanding from the previous parts to demonstrate and explain a deserialization attack.
-  4. <b>Part 4</b> - Talks about the different preventive measures that we can take to ensure secure deserialization.
+  4. <b>Part 4</b> - Discusses various preventive measures that we can take to ensure secure deserialization.

 ## Storage of an object in memory

-In .Net the CLR manages the allocation and destruction of objects.
-The memory management in .net involves storing data on the stack or in the 4 different types of heaps maintained by the CLR - code heap, small object heap (SOH), large object heap (LOH) and the process heap.
+In .NET, the CLR manages the allocation and destruction of objects.
+The memory management in .NET involves storing data on the stack or heaps.
+The 4 different types of heaps maintained by the CLR include the code heap, small object heap (SOH), large object heap (LOH) and the process heap.

-Objects in the heap memory are not stored in a linear manner with all information at one place.
-Instead they are stored like a graph.
+Objects in the heap memory are not stored in a contiguous memory block with all information at one place.
+Instead objects are stored as interconnected graphs.
 For example consider the class:

 ```c#